renderedtext/semaphore-docs-new/source/docs/api_v2_overview.md

 ### Pagination

 Every request that that returns more than 30 items will be paginated.
-You can specify further pages by passing the `?page` parameter.
+You can specify further pages by passing the `page` parameter.

 ``` bash
 curl 'https://api.semaphoreci.com/v2/orgs?page=2'